Sometimes obstacles get in the way of your success. Below are resources to support students as they navigate University-related problems or concerns.

 Student Conflict Resolution Center

 The Student Conflict Resolution Center (SCRC) is a confidential, impartial, and informal resource that helps students with University-related problems and concerns.
-The typical problems and concerns include:
+Typical problems and concerns include:

 - Grading and instructional complaints